javibravo/vagrant-pyspark/README.md

 ## How to use

 ### Clone your projects
-Set up the Vagrant box and clone your projects inside to run you jobs and tests.
+Set up the Vagrant box and clone your projects inside to run your jobs and tests.

 ### Sync you projects folder
-You can fork this repo and extend the Vagrant file to sync your project folders in the Vagrant box.
-It will allow you to have all your changes immediatally available to run in the Vagrant box.
+You can fork this repo and extend the Vagrant file to sync your projects folder in the Vagrant box.
+It will allow you to have all your changes immediately available to run in the Vagrant box.

 ```ruby